-The premier progressive legal gathering of the year will take place on May 18-20 in Washington, D.C.
-The ACS National Convention brings together lawyers, law students, scholars, judges, activists, and policymakers to examine some of the most urgent and challenging issues confronting our nation.
+The ACS National Convention is the premier annual progressive legal gathering, bringing together lawyers, law students, scholars, judges, activists, and policymakers to examine some of the most urgent and challenging issues confronting our nation.

 National Convention